cs573-24s/a3-Experiment/README.md

   Each visualization technique was chosen for its unique strengths in representing data and assisting viewers in understanding complex information patterns.

   <br>

-# 2️⃣、Data Collection and Clean
+# 2️⃣ Data Collection and Clean
 ## Data Collection Process
   We gathered data through the following steps:
 - Downloaded a CSV file for each participant, containing their responses compared to the correct answers.